-Since the availability of effective HIV therapies (antiretroviral combination therapies, cART), liver diseases have been one of the most common causes of death in people infected with HIV.
-Viral hepatitis in particular (chronic hepatitis B and C), but also fatty liver diseases (NAFLD/NASH) and drug-induced liver damage (drug -induced liver injury, DILI) are common in patients with HIV infection.
-The research group around Thomas Reiberger runs a special outpatient clinic for liver diseases in HIV patients, which acts as an important contact point for patients with known or unknown liver diseases.
+Since the availability of effective HIV therapies (combination antiretroviral therapies, cART), liver diseases represent one of the most frequent causes of death in HIV-infected persons.
+In particular, viral hepatitis (chronic hepatitis B and C), but also fatty liver disease (NAFLD/NASH) and drug-induced liver injury (DILI) are common in patients with HIV infection.
+The research group led by Thomas Reiberger runs a special outpatient clinic for liver disease in HIV patients, which serves as an important point of contact for patients with known or unknown liver disease.

-The research group made a significant contribution to the further development of antiviral therapy for chronic hepatitis C in HIV patients by significantly optimizing both the effectiveness of traditional interferon-based therapy and therapy using first-generation protease inhibitors in the course of studies.
-Currently, a cure rate of almost 100% of chronic HCV infection is achieved even in HIV co-infected patients with new interferon-free therapies.
+The research group contributed significantly to the further development of the antiviral therapy of chronic hepatitis C in HIV patients by optimizing the effectiveness of the traditional interferon-based therapy as well as the therapy with first generation protease inhibitors.
+Currently, a cure rate of chronic HCV infection of almost 100% is achieved even in HIV-coinfected patients with new interferon-free therapies.

-Appointments in the special outpatient department for liver diseases in HIV patients can usually be arranged at short notice.
+Appointments in the special outpatient clinic for liver diseases in HIV patients can usually be made at short notice.